stacey-w-taylor/synapseDocs/_articles/accounts_certified_users_and_profile_validation.md

 As a certified user with a validated profile, you can access more features and data.

-A validated profile is one where your identity is established through a combination of your profile information, your ORCID, your signed oath, and an external credential.
+A validated profile is one where your identity is established through a combination of your profile information, your ORCID, your signed Synapse pledge, and an external credential.
 This profile validation enables greater transparency within the research community, promoting a reciprocal relationship between you and participants as data donors.
 You will need a validated profile prior to requesting access to data collected through research apps.

 ### Get Your Profile Validated